ClaimingCookie5/apprenticeship_portfolio/README.md

 One PR I raised involved editing some existing code that I had previously tested and merged into main.
 When it came to raising the PR and testing the changes with the most recent changes made to main, I found a problem with some code that somebody had merged into the main branch.
 Without blaming anybody I raised a ticket detailing the issue and reverted the PR that had breaking changes as singling out the person who added the code wouldn't solve the issue.

 Part of the reason for not singling out the person is, as a chef I worked in many environments where blaming people was the norm, it's not a good feeling being blamed for something, regardless of who's at fault, it doesn't help solve the issue.
 If peoples minds are clouded by the mistake they made, they are more likely to make more mistakes.
 This particular issue went through the same process as all other PRs, meaning we as a team needed to be more thorough in our reviews to help produce high quality solutions.

+## Continuous Learning

+As I'm continually moved around teams and exposed to different technology, I have to do a lot of crash course workshops via A Cloud Guru (ACG).
+I was moved to a team that was using Rancher to build Kubernetes clusters, very cool haha, and having minimal to no experience with Kubernetes I was recommended the Kubernetes Deep Dive on ACG, realising how cool kubernetes is I decided to prepare for the Certified Kubernetes Administrator exam to gain a certificate using ACG to help me prepare.
+As part of investing in my own continuous learning, I've created an environment where I can run ansible on a docker container to learn more in depth about what ansible is capable of, in my own time.
+I would like to get to a point where I can spin up multiple containers to simulate a cluster of VMs in alive environment, each with it's own role.
+*(S16, K25)*
+e